CamDavidsonPilon/lifelines/docs/Examples.rst

 Transforming survival-table data into lifelines format
 ######################################################

-Lifelines classes are designed for lists or arrays that represent one individual per row.
+Some lifelines classes are designed for lists or arrays that represent one individual per row.
 If you instead have data in a *survival table* format, there exists a utility method to get it into lifelines format.

 **Example:** Suppose you have a csv file with data that looks like this: